Office of Innovation and Improvement, Department of Education.

 These priorities are:

-Implementation Grant Priority 1 (Absolute)
+Implementation Grant Priority 1 (Absolute) Submission of a Promise Neighborhood Plan.

-Submission of Promise Neighborhood Plan.
 To meet this priority, an applicant must submit a plan to create a Promise Neighborhood.
 The plan must describe the need in the neighborhood, a strategy to build a continuum of solutions, and the applicant's capacity to achieve results.
 Specifically, an applicant must—

 (1) Describe the geographically defined area (neighborhood) to be served and the level of distress in that area based on indicators of need and other relevant indicators.
 The statement of need in the neighborhood must be based, in part, on results of a comprehensive needs assessment and segmentation analysis (as defined in this notice).
 Applicants may propose to serve multiple, non-contiguous geographically defined areas.
 In cases where target areas are not contiguous, the applicant must explain its rationale for including non-contiguous areas;